jweeks2023/CompilerStudy/DevDiary.md

 I'm unsure why this is occurring, as this isn't happening in the LLVM Tutor when I try to run it, but due to my lack of remaining time I'm not sure I'll be able to figure it out for now.

+If I attempt to fix this, I added `OpcodeCounter.cpp` to `llvm/lib/Transforms/Utils/` and `OpcodeCounter.h` to `llvm/include/llvm/Transforms/Utils/` with edits made to the respective CMake files.
+I will need to undo these changes to rebuild opt again.

 # 7/18/24

 ## Epilogue